 Note: I have relationships with many of the companies mentioned below and much of the gear was provided to me.
-For a full list of those companies, and in some cases discount codes (which I get no kick-back from), see this page.
+For a full list of those companies, and in some cases discount codes, see this page.

 The length, the conditions, and the multi-disciplinary nature of this adventure made for quite the gear list (and thus a large reason I still haven’t unpacked).

 I’ll start with my socks and base layer, which were absolutely amazing.
 I spent the better part of 4 days nearly constantly moving and completely soaking wet, and I had zero chafing and not even the start of a blister anywhere.
 Nothing burned when I got in the shower, and my feet were absolutely immaculate.
 I’m honestly still a bit baffled myself at that second part.
 For the entire thing I had on XOSKIN as my base: toe socks, then a pair of regular socks over those, tights, and a form fit long sleeved shirt (I did remove the shirt when it warmed up for a short stretch of the bike).
 Before each of the rounds I put a bit of Run Goo on my feet and a bit of baby powder in my socks.
 Otherwise I didn’t do any lube or skin care whatsoever.